wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 -	**Basic** - Single node.
 Multiple sizes up to 53 GB.
 -	**Standard** - Two-node Primary/Replica.
 Multiple sizes up to 53 GB.
 99.9% SLA.
 -	**Premium** - Two-node Primary/Replica with up to 10 shards.
 Multiple sizes from 6 GB to 530 GB (contact us for more).
-All Standard tier features and more including support for [Redis cluster](/documentation/articles/cache-how-to-premium-clustering).
+All Standard tier features and more including support for [Redis cluster](/documentation/articles/cache-how-to-premium-clustering/), [Redis persistence](/documentation/articles/cache-how-to-premium-persistence/), and [Azure Virtual Network](/documentation/articles/cache-how-to-premium-vnet/).
 99.9% SLA.

 Each tier differs in terms of features and pricing.
 For information on pricing, see [Cache Pricing Details][].

 This guide shows you how to use the [StackExchange.Redis][] client using C\# code.
 The scenarios covered include **creating and configuring a cache**, **configuring cache clients**, and **adding and removing objects from the cache**.
 For more information on using Azure Redis Cache, refer to the [Next Steps][] section.
+For a step-by-step tutorial of building an ASP.NET MVC web app with Redis Cache, see [How to create a Web App with Redis Cache](/documentation/articles/cache-web-app-howto/).

 ##<a name="getting-started-cache-service"></a> Get Started with Azure Redis Cache